rgarcia2304/recipe-marketplace/README.md

 # Renta-Recipe

+## Motivation
+I have always wondered end to end how it was that stores were built from browsing to actually get your order.
+So I decided to take on this project of actually building a recipe market place.
+It fulfills the most essential components of the buying experience.

-A production-grade event-driven recipe marketplace built with Go microservices.
+Design and engineering wise this is a event-driven recipe marketplace built with Go microservices.
 Users browse recipes, purchase them via Stripe, and receive the recipe files via email upon payment confirmation.

 **Live demo:** _deploy to add URL here_
 **Docker Hub:** [rgarcia2304](https://hub.docker.com/u/rgarcia2304)